 Colonial Williamsburg Regional Visitor Center

-The Colonial Williamsburg Regional Visitor Center is open for ticket purchases, information, parking, and shuttles to the Historic Area.
+The Colonial Williamsburg Regional Visitor Center is open for ticket purchases, information, parking, and buses to the Historic Area.
 In addition, there is a small gift shop.

 The Historic Triangle Recreational Facilities Authority (HTRFA) has determined that property adjacent to the Colonial Williamsburg Visitor Center building and owned by The Colonial Williamsburg Foundation is its preferred location to build a regional indoor sports facility.
 Colonial Williamsburg is reviewing the HTRFA’s proposal, but no decision has been made about the best use of the property.
 The HTRFA’s proposal for the indoor sports facility has no impact on the Visitor Center building.
 The development of an indoor sports facility is independent of Colonial Williamsburg operations.
 For additional information, visit the Historic Triangle Recreational Facilities Authority (HTRFA) website: https://htrfa.org/